jperler/backbone.fetchmanager/README.md

 ### Overview

 Backbone.fetchmanager is a plugin for [backbone.layoutmanager](https://github.com/tbranyen/backbone.layoutmanager) that enables a clean organization of view objects and view fetch methods.
-It recursively fetches view objects and adds references to a their respective views and nested views.
+It recursively fetches view objects and adds references to their respective views and nested views.
 I will refer to Backbone models &amp; collections as Backbone objects.

 I tend to end up in the following situation all of the time: